- ✓NRIs returning from the US, UK, Canada, Australia, or the Gulf

 - Mutual funds: SIPs in direct-plan equity mutual funds (through Coin / Kuvera / ET Money).
 No PFIC for you if you've relinquished US tax residency.
 If you kept US citizenship, avoid Indian mutual funds (PFIC issue from the US side).

 - Direct equity: via Zerodha, Groww or ICICI Direct.
 Cleanest option for US persons avoiding PFIC issues on the US side.
+If you want to keep exposure to US-listed names from a resident-Indian account, see US equity options for resident Indians → (Vested, INDmoney, IndMoney-equivalents, plus the LRS framework).

 - Fixed deposits (FDs): resident FDs now.
 Interest is taxable.
 Senior citizens get preferential rates.